Ruby on Rails - Examples

-Subsequent chapters are based on the example given in this chapter.
-In this example we will create something simple but operational online library system for holding and managing the books.
+In this chapter, we will create a simple but operational online library system for holding and managing the books.

 Use the rails command to create the basic skeleton of the application.

-Create a database on the MySQL server to hold your data.
+Create a database on the PostgreSQL server to hold your data.

 Configure the application to know where your database is located and the login credentials for it.

-Generate Migrations that makes creating and maintaining database tables and columns easy.
+Generate Migrations that simplify the creating and maintaining of database tables and columns.

 Write Controller Code to put a life in your application.